nitikarawat82/Nyc-Airbnb-Eda-Project/README.md

 ---

 ## 🔍 Key Insights
-- Manhattan has the highest prices
+- Manhattan has the highest prices, followed by Brooklyn
-- Entire homes are more expensive
+- Entire homes/apartments are more expensive than private/shared rooms
 - Most listings are priced between $50 – $300
-- Private rooms are budget-friendly
+- Private rooms are budget-friendly options
+- Strong positive correlation between number_of_reviews and reviews_per_month
+- Listings with more beds tend to have higher prices
+- Most features show weak correlation with each other
+- Some listings have very high prices (outliers) and were handled
+- Listings with higher availability often receive more reviews
-- Some hosts manage multiple listings
+- Some hosts manage multiple listings, indicating professional hosting

 ---

 ## 🧠 Conclusion
+These insights help guests choose better stays and help hosts optimize pricing.
 This project helps understand Airbnb trends in NYC and provides useful insights for better decision-making.